kristoff-it/zig.day/README.md

 ### Overview
 Zig.day is a static website that builds with [Zine](https://zine-ssg.io).

-Announcing an event consists in publishing a new content page that, on top of updating the website itself, will also:
+Announcing an event consists of publishing a new content page that, on top of updating the website itself, will also:

 1. Add an entry to the RSS feed of your Zig Day location.